-Cravats came into fashion during the Georgian Era and remained popular throughout the Regency Era.
-One gentlemen of that era noted the cravat “is not just a mere ornament … [but] is decidedly one of the greatest preservative of health — it is criterion by which the rank of the wearer may be at once distinguished, and is of itself a letter of introduction.'”
-Therefore, to make sure a gentleman made a good impression with his cravat, there were numerous ways devised to wear them.
-This also resulted in various cravat wearing, cravat caring, and cravat tying tips.
+To make sure the Georgian or Regency gentleman made a good impression there were numerous cravat wearing, cravat caring, and cravat tying tips.
+That is because cravats came into fashion during the Georgian Era and remained popular throughout the Regency Era.
+Author H. Le Blanc of that era noted the cravat “is not just a mere ornament … [but] is decidedly one of the greatest preservative of health — it is criterion by which the rank of the wearer may be at once distinguished, and is of itself a letter of introduction.'”

-Here are some cravat typing tips suggested for the fashionable Georgian or Regency gentleman:
+Here are some cravat wearing tips suggested for the fashionable Georgian or Regency gentleman:

 - Cravats, when returned from the laundry, needed to be carefully examined to ascertain they were “properly washed, ironed, and folded.”